Emil Dale Academy is a funded and private fee paying college.

 Private sector hours are the additional studio based hours that Emil Dale Academy offers you throughout your two year course.
 Private sector hours make up 15-20 hours per week of our three year course.
 This enables us to provide you with additional contact hours in private 1:1 weekly technique lessons, ensemble singing, guest masterclass, ballet, jazz, tap, commercial, contemporary, acting, hot yoga, personal training, cardio, acting through song, and performance class.

-In order to complete your BTEC, it is not compulsory for any student to undertake the private sector hours; however these form part of the complete course offering at Emil Dale Academy.
+In order to complete your BTEC, it is not compulsory for any student to undertake the private sector hours.

 Do not let funding put you off!
 Everyone should have the right to train.

 £1,400 a term inclusive of VAT (£4,200 annual)

 Please do get in contact should you need any more information email@example.com